shaybak/liri-bot/README.md

 ## HOW TO USE LIRI BOT

-Liri is a simple command-line-based application that takes in a search parameter and search term entered by the user in a "do-this search term" format.
+Liri is a simple command-line-based application that takes in a search parameter and search term entered by the user in a "do-this" / "for search term" format.

 ## EXAMPLES